-For many Christians the origins of the Earth is one question for which they must rely on other experts to answer because so few are familiar with the evidence.
+For many Christians questions about the age of the earth are central to their faith but because they don’t understand the scientific evidence they seek experts to provide them with answers to a myriad of questions that arise about how to integrate the text of scripture with the observations we make of His creation.
 As a result, the trustworthiness of the source is of utmost importance if one is not going to invest time in researching the topic personally.
 With so much importance placed on our choice of experts it seems to me that we need to choose who we place our faith in very carefully.
-It could be we should be spending as much time investigating the source of expert advice as we would have spent considering the topic itself.
+It could be we should be spending nearly as much time investigating the source of our expert advice as we would have spent considering the topic itself.

 When we are convinced a priori of the truth of something even before we have studied the topic we are prone to place our faith in experts who confirm our beliefs.
-This is referred to as confirmation bias (See: The Salty Sea and the Age of the Earth: Confirmation Bias?).
+This is well-known and studied phenomena known as confirmation bias (See: The Salty Sea and the Age of the Earth: Confirmation Bias?).

-Recently I was directed to an example of one such person placing great faith in a particular expert.
-I believe this illustrates how many people, convinced the Earth is young, are placing their trust not where they think they are – i.e. The Bible – but rather in science.
+Recently I was directed to an example of one such person placing great faith in an expert to shape his own beliefs.
+I believe this illustrates how many people convinced the Earth is young are placing their trust not where they think they are—i.e. the Bible—but rather in science.

-This example comes from the comment stream on a post by Gary DeMaar on his site americanvision.org where I came across a comment by Michael Riemer, author of “It Was At Hand: A Biblical Response to Dispensationalist” (2002 Xulon press).
-Michael’s comment struck me as representative of the most ardent supports of young earth creationism.
-His views are not representative of the average creationists but they do represent the vocal minority of creationists that inhabit the internet and his logic is characteristic of leading advocates of young earth creationists.
+This example comes from the comment stream on a post by Gary DeMaar (americanvision.org).
+The comment was by Michael Riemer, author of “It Was At Hand: A Biblical Response to Dispensationalist” (2002 Xulon press).
+Michael’s comment struck me as representative of many outspoken supporters of young earth creationism that inhabit the internet and his logic is characteristic of leading advocates of young earth creationists.

 His entire comment can be found HERE but I have copied the most relevant portion below: